Explore the Campuses

 The Doctor of Chiropractic (D.C.)
 Program is offered at all three Palmer campuses.
 Each Palmer campus features the three phases of our curriculum: basic sciences, clinical sciences as well as outpatient clinics, business management and professional development curriculum.

-There’s a close-knit feel on the Davenport campus, and it tends to draw students with families, as well as those drawn to the profession by chiropractic philosophy.
+There’s a close-knit feel on the Main campus, and it tends to draw students with families, as well as those drawn to the profession by chiropractic philosophy.
 It’s also the headquarters of the Palmer Center for Chiropractic Research.

 The Port Orange, Fla., campus is adjacent to Daytona Beach on Florida’s eastern shore, four hours north of Miami and an hour east of Orlando.
 The campus consists of three buildings designed to specifically serve chiropractic students with the most up-to-date technology available.
 Many students who attend this campus are drawn to sports chiropractic, nutrition and pediatrics.